 The ideal answer would be almost anything, and I’ll start with what I’m going to use.
-For me, mushrooms remain the main ingredient in fillings, and it seems to me that they are the best.
+For me, mushrooms remain the main ingredient in fillings, and they seem the best.
 But, when I use mushrooms, I like to sauté them first to eliminate their water content; otherwise, the filling will contain too much liquid.

 Another ingredient suitable for fillings would be cheddar cheese or another type of matured cheese that can be grated and melted inside, adding flavour and taste to the dish.

 With these two ingredients, you will have a simple but tasty filling.
-Still, if you wish, you can add other elements such as sliced bell peppers and different colours, green onions or leeks, spinach or even small pieces of peaches or other fruits, which will give a sweet taste to the filling.
+Still, if you wish, you can add other elements such as sliced bell peppers and different colours, green onions or leeks, spinach or even small pieces of peaches or other fruits, giving a sweet taste to the filling.